 How can I use the money?

-After paying off any existing mortgage, the money you receive from your reverse mortgage loan can be used any way you choose such as paying for medical expenses (including in-home care), home improvement, travel, and living your retirement dreams.
+After paying off any existing mortgage, the money you receive from your reverse mortgage loan can be used any way you choose such as paying for medical expenses (including in-home care), home improvements, and living expenses.
 There are no limitations or restrictions, once you receive the net proceeds.

 What costs are involved with a reverse mortgage loan?